ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ## MPEG-I Haptic Stream (MIHS) format {#MIHS-format}

 MIHS is a stream format used to transport haptic data.
 Haptic data including haptic effects is packetized according to the MIHS format, and delivered to actuators, which operate according to the provided effects.
-The MIHS format has two level packetization, MIHS units and MIHS packets.
+The MIHS format has two levels of packetization, MIHS units and MIHS packets.

 MIHS units are composed of a MIHS unit header and zero or more MIHS packets.
 Four types of MIHS units are defined.
 An initialization MIHS unit contains MIHS packets carrying metadata necessary to reset and initialize a haptic decoder, including a timestamp.
 A temporal MIHS unit contains one or more MIHS packets defining time-dependent effects and providing modalities such as pressure, velocity, and acceleration.
 The duration of a temporal unit is a positive number.
 A spatial MIHS unit contains one or more MIHS packets providing time-independent effects, such as vibrotactile texture, stiffness, and friction.
 The duration of a spatial unit is always zero.
 A silent MIHS unit indicates that there is no effect during a time interval and its duration is a positive number.